 The American Revolution broke out in 1776 when the American colonists decided they no longer wanted to be ruled by the British government.
 Throughout the 1600s the British had colonised (taken over areas of) America.
-The map shows the 13 states that had been colonised by the British.
-These 13 states became a part of the British Empire.
 British people became 'colonists' - people who moved from Britain to settle in America.
 These people adopted their own cultures, and began to desire their own independence from British rule.
-During the 1770s the British government had forced the American colonists to pay taxes to support war with France.
+During the 1770s the British government had forced the American colonists to pay taxes eg Stamp Tax to support war with France.
 This had annoyed the colonists as they had no representation in the British parliament, in London.
 Although being on the other side of the world, they were unable to make their own decisions on how their country should be run.

 In 1776 the colonists announced the Declaration of Independence (their claim that they were now independent from British rule) which started the Britain.
 Luckily for the American colonists, they were supported by France who gave them weapons and ships to help them in the war against the British army and navy.
 By 1781, the American colonists and French army had defeated the British.
-This was the first time that a colony had broken away from its ruling country; British people feared this could start the breakdown of the Empire (though this did not happen for another 170 years).
-The American Revolution also provided hope for other people in Britain to gain more independence, freedom and rights - the developments in the 19th century prove this.